music-encoding/guidelines/_guidelines-v3/13-figTable/01-figTableFigures.md

 specified using the {% include link elem="graphic" %} element, whose **@target** attribute provides the location of an image.
 For example:

-{% include plainExample.html example="examples/figTable/figTable-sample238.xml" valid="true" version=page.version %}
+{% include mei example="figTable/figTable-sample238.xml" valid="true" %}
 The graphic element may occur multiple times within the markup of the figure in order to indicate the availablity of different image formats or resolutions:

-{% include plainExample.html example="examples/figTable/figTable-sample239.xml" valid="true" version=page.version %}
+{% include mei example="figTable/figTable-sample239.xml" valid="true" %}